ashraffyi/Data-Engineering-Capstone-Project/README.md

 ### Prerequisites
 ***IMPORTANT:***
-1. Don't forget to delete the Stacks, Pipelines and ensure that all resources are deleted this includes
+1. Don't forget to delete the Stacks, Pipelines and ensure that all resources are deleted this includes CloudFormation Stacks, S3 Buckets, EC2, and Redshift
 2.
 #### IAM user:
  1. Create a new IAM user in your AWS account